lilong10/matlab_cnn/README.md

 # matlab_cnn
-Implementation of CNN train/inference by Matlab
+Implementation of CNN train/inference from scratch in Matlab